Charlie Parry: Early days

-Parry was born in Llansilin, near Oswestry.
+Parry was born in Oswestry.
 He was spotted playing junior football by William Nunnerley (who was later to become secretary of the Football Association of Wales and an international referee) who signed him for the Chester St Oswalds club.

 Everton

 Parry soon came to the attention of Everton who were keen to sign him, but initially Parry was reluctant to move to the English club saying that he was worried that he was "not class enough".
 Despite this, Parry was persuaded and signed for Everton in the spring of 1889.
 His first appearance for Everton came in a friendly against Witton on 8 April, when he scored the final goal in a 4–1 victory.
 According to the match report in The Liverpool Mercury the spectators "seemed to be proud of the capabilities of the last acquisition to the team".

 Parry made his Everton league debut in the opening match of the Football League's second season, scoring in a 3–2 victory against Blackburn Rovers.
 Parry was sent off in the 81st minute for "persistently fouling Forrest".
 He followed this with goals in the next two matches, against Burnley and Wolverhampton Wanderers.
 Parry was ever-present as Everton finished the season as runners-up in the league.

 Parry was an extremely versatile player who was equally comfortable at full-back or half-back; he possessed good positional sense, a strong tackle and good speed and was an extremely accurate kicker.
 He was an expert at free-kicks, and over 60 yards he was able to place the ball "on the required spot".
 He did, however have a reputation for "bashing goalkeepers"; nonetheless he became a regular in the Everton side for six years and was an "exceedingly popular player".

 For the 1890–91 season, Parry was paid a weekly wage of £2 and made 13 appearances, spending the early part of the season in the reserves, with new signing William Campbell taking his place in the first team.
-Following an injury to Alex Latta sustained in a friendly against Third Lanark, David Kirkwood was moved to outside right with Parry being recalled at centre half for the match against Derby County on 4 October.
+Following an injury to Alex Latta sustained in a friendly against Third Lanark, Daniel Kirkwood was moved to outside right with Parry being recalled at centre half for the match against Derby County on 4 October.
 "The combination worked well – so well" that the match ended in a 7–0 victory to Everton, who moved to the top of the table.
 Parry retained his place for the following five matches, but after a run of three defeats, he lost his place for the match against Sunderland on 15 November.
 Parry was eventually recalled to the team on Boxing Day taking over from Campbell at left half in the 3–2 victory against Accrington Stanley retaining his place in the side for the rest of the season.
 Everton finished the season as champions of the Football League for the first time.